Kofi-Yankson/ML-EDA/README.md

 - No duplicate rows were found, so no changes were made.

 ### **2. Checking for Categorical Inconsistencies**
-- Columns that may have inconsistent values due to capitalization (e.g., `'male'` vs. `'Male'`) were checked individually  see if any of them possesd those inconsitencies.
+- Columns that may have inconsistent values due to capitalization (e.g., `'male'` vs. `'Male'`)  and any other kind of inconsitencies were checked individually  see if any of them possesd those errors.
 The **Gender, Education, and Occupation** columns were reviewed.
 - No inconsistent values were found, so no changes were needed.

 ### **3. Handling Missing Values**